 - Most OTT devices lack certain capabilities compared to a web browser.
-This means there are no cookies and no flash support.
+This means there are no cookies and no flash support, which limits an advertisers ability to properly target viewers and attribute conversions.
 Also, due to the closed nature of most OTT devices, digital ads and third-party tags from other platforms may be incompatible, leading to measurement discrepancies.

 - VPAID is an extension of VAST.
 It was introduced to enable rich ad experiences (interactive media ads, for example), and detailed analytics for video ads.
 However, due to the somewhat limited character of OTT platforms, there is currently no possibility of implementing executable ad units.
 Communication between ad servers and the devices can only be based on VAST advertising tags, a format developed by the IAB for standardization of serving video ads.